JueWangTHU/CLAPE-SMB/README.md

-# CLAPE-SMB: Protein-small molecules binding sites prediction
+# CLAPE-SMB: Protein-small molecule binding site prediction

-This repo holds the code of CLAPE (Contrastive Learning And Pre-trained Encoder) for protein-small molecules binding (SMB) sites prediction.
+This repo holds the code of CLAPE (Contrastive Learning And Pre-trained Encoder) for protein-small molecule binding (SMB) site prediction.

 CLAPE-SMB is a member of [CLAPE framework](https://github.com/YAndrewL/clape).